Theatre Development Trust

 Overview

 Theatre Development Trust (Charity number 292559) was incorporated on 4 July 1985 as the charitable arm of the Society of London Theatre (SOLT) and UK Theatre.
 The Trust's principal activity is to promote and advance the dramatic and other performing arts for the benefit of the public through supporting the work of various charitable foundations together with the provision of grants to people and organisations in the arts.
-With total investments of £15.6 million and annual charitable expenditure of approximately £950,000, the Trust champions a wide variety of initiatives that strengthen the future of the UK theatre industry.
+With total investments of £15.6 million and annual charitable expenditure of approximately £1.3 million, the Trust champions a wide variety of initiatives that strengthen the future of the UK theatre industry.
 The Trust generates significant income through Theatre Tokens, the nationwide gift voucher scheme, alongside investment income and donations.
 During the COVID-19 pandemic, the Trust demonstrated its commitment to the sector by raising £9.9 million to distribute 9,964 emergency grants through the Theatre Artists Fund.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Total funds available vary annually and are limited.
 The Trust notes they may not be able to support all previously funded organisations or all those which meet the eligibility criteria, indicating competitive selection.